pgaskin/vncpatch/README.md

 ## Features

-- Make the collapsed floating toolbar FAB invisible so it doesn't block the corner of the screen (you can tap it to show it again).
-- Make the floating toolbar larger (to improve usability of the invisible FAB).
-- Make the floating toolbar background translucent white (so the blue buttons aren't unreadable).
+- Renamed package so it can be installed alongside the official one.
+- Fix bug where taps are frequently ignored on certain devices (e.g., Pixel 9).
+- Fix bug where rapidly pressing non-lockable-modifier extension keyboard keys would only send half the expected number of key presses (also so pressing arrow keys isn't as painful).
+- Add long-press key-repeat support to the extension keyboard (so pressing arrow keys isn't as painful).
 - Add a pin-to-home button to the connection details toolbar (since the dynamic shortcuts only includes the first four connections).
-- Add long-press key-repeat support to the extension keyboard (so pressing arrow keys isn't as painful).
-- Fix bug where rapidly pressing non-lockable-modifier extension keyboard keys would only send half the expected number of key presses (also so pressing arrow keys isn't as painful).
+- Replace annoying floating toolbar with invisible touch regions (top-left corner is disconnect, top is connection info, bottom is keyboard, bottom-right corner is mouse).
+- Dark theme.

 ## Usage